aiman-al-masoud/crabby-book/readme.md

 ## Solid JS

+It's a reactive frontend framework based on signals and supporting TSX syntax.
+It was released in 2020 (~ 7 years after React).
+Unlike React, Solid does not use a virtual DOM: it compiles down to plain javascript, allowing for faster performance.

-It's a React-like frontend framework based on signals and supporting TSX syntax.
-It is a little more intuitive to use than React (at least in my opinion).
-I used Bootstrap and SCSS for styling.
+From a DX point of view, Solid is a little more intuitive to use than React (at least in my opinion).

+For the styling, I used Bootstrap and SCSS.

 ## Future Improvements